Sugan2002/PCA-Matrix-Addition-With-Unified-Memory/README.md

 ## RESULT
-Thus Matrix addition with unified memory is done successfully.
+Thus, Matrix addition with unified memory is done successfully.